5 Tips for Creating Outdoor Spaces

 We asked Justin, a horticulturist at Costa Farms, to fill us in on how to choose the right plants.
 “The first and most important thing is to get a realistic sense of your area’s growing conditions, including sun, moisture, and exposure to wind, and then pick plants that like or at least tolerate what your space has to offer,” he says.
 “If you want to grow a shade-loving plant in a spot that gets blazing sun all day, for example, you’re asking for trouble.”

 For those sunny spots, Justin recommends heat-loving tropical plants, such as hibiscus, mandevilla, and allamanda.
 In shady areas, birds of paradise and majesty palm are perfect for adding drama, while croton and colorful aglaonema provide a pop of color.
-If you find yourself leaning toward plants that won’t survive a New York winter, just keep them in a pot so you can bring them inside when temperatures drop.
+If you find yourself leaning toward plants that won’t survive winter, just keep them in a pot so you can bring them inside when temperatures drop.

 In K.V.’s yard, Santi filled in the spotty grass with fresh sod to transform the lawn into a thick green carpet.
 He also added a row of mulch along one wall for a small but manageable garden.
 Potted plants fill out the patio and walkway, providing color and texture.